dprkh/responses/PUBLIC_API.md

 ---

-This documentation covers the complete public API surface of the responses library, including the new enhanced function calling capabilities.
+This documentation covers the complete public API surface of the responses library, including enhanced function calling capabilities and flexible template integration.
 For more examples, check the `examples/` directory in the repository.